annotell/public-workshops/ship-it/step_3.md

   ```
   Compare the output of pods with the list of endpoints, they should match.

 13. We now have a service, and it's supported with two different pods!
-This allows us to have a higher available application since we can lose one of the pods and still servce traffic.
+This allows us to have a higher available application since we can lose one of the pods and still serve traffic.
 But by just setting up a service like this, we're not exposing our application outside the minikube kubernetes cluster context, so in order to access the website, we need to set up a link to the service via minikube, once that is done, we can now view our website via the URL minikube returns, open the link in the browser
   ```bash
   $ minikube service --url datatjej
   ```